rec0de/TinyTAWC/README.md

 # TinyTAWC
-A simple script for text analysis using LIWC-compatible dictionaries
+A simple script for text analysis using LIWC-compatible dictionaries.
+See [rec0de.net/open/tinytawc](https://rec0de.net/open/tinytawc)

 ## Running TinyTAWC
 Everything you need to run TinyTAWC is the ttawc.rb script and a version of Ruby installed on your computer.